The Giraldo Lab

 UC Riverside is centrally located in southern California about 40 miles east of Los Angeles and 75 miles north of San Diego.
 The Pacific Ocean, San Bernardino Mountains, ski areas, and deserts are located within an hour drive.

-We have new openings for a postdoctoral researcher and Ph.D. students interested to work at the interface between nanotechnology and plant biology.
-Research will be performed collaboratively between the Giraldo Lab and industry partners for translating our targeted delivery of agrochemical nanotechnologies into the market, the Lowry Lab at Carnegie Mellon University or in collaboration with the Center of Sustainable Nanotechnology for understanding interactions of nanomaterials with plants that impact the environment and agriculture.
+We have new openings for Ph.D. students interested to work at the interface between nanotechnology and plant biology.
+Research will be performed collaboratively between the Giraldo Lab and industry partners for translating our targeted delivery of agrochemical nanotechnologies into the market, the Lowry Lab at Carnegie Mellon University or in collaboration with the NSF Center of Sustainable Nanotechnology for understanding interactions of nanomaterials with plants that impact the environment and agriculture.

 Ideal applicants should have a background in either plant biology, chemical engineering, materials science or chemistry.
 However, students with other backgrounds are also encouraged to apply.
-We are looking for students interested in developing nanoparticle based sensors, targeted delivery and controlled release of biomolecules by nanoparticles in plants, or nanoparticle interactions with plant model and cell surfaces.
-Prospective postdocs should contact Juan Pablo Giraldo and provide an updated CV, statement of intent, and contact information for three references.
+We are looking for students interested in developing cutting edge nanoparticle-based sensors, targeted delivery and controlled release of biomolecules by nanoparticles in plants, or study nanoparticle interactions with plant model and cell surfaces.
+Prospective students should contact Juan Pablo Giraldo and provide an updated CV, statement of intent, and contact information for three references.